ahdinosaur/sexy-script/README.md

 ```
 yes i can see it
 cause every one in here wanna use it
-oh it's a platform
+oh it's a language
-i feel the same i wanna hack it
+i feel the same i wanna speak it

 they say it low down
 it's just a rumor and i don't believe em